 The single biggest way to impact an organization is to focus on leadership development. - John C. Maxwell

 A few of the major issues that employees have from their managers:

-- Managers not communicating actively with their employees.
+- Managers do not communicate actively with their employees.

-- Managers not giving any feedback to their employees.
+- Managers do not give feedback to their employees.